wangyueya/yywang/_news/announcement_1.md

 inline: true
 ---

-I become the **Jockey Club Global STEM Post-doctoral Fellow Awardee**!
+I was awarded the **Jockey Club Global STEM Post-doctoral Fellowship for Translational Research and Application**!